CLICK HERE TO CONTACT US NOW !!!

-Getting this license teaches a pilot how to fly using only the instruments in the plane, all without ever once seeing the ground.
-We call this kind of flight, Instrument IFR or Instrument Flight Reference.
+Getting this rating on your pilot license teaches a pilot how to fly using only the instruments in the plane, all without ever once seeing the ground.
+We call this kind of flight, IFR Flights.
+Instrument Flight Reference or Intruments flying rules.

 Here are the requirements of Transport Canada to obtain the Instrument license annotation on a private aircraft.